SkyeYXL/ecs/intl.en-US/Instance/Instance families.md

 -   I/O optimized.
 -   Supports ESSDs, standard SSDs, and ultra disks.

-    **Note:** The maximum performance of disks varies depending on instance families.
+    **Note:** The maximum performance of disks varies based on instance families.
 A single g5 instance can deliver up to 200,000 IOPS.
 For higher storage I/O performance, we recommend that you use g5se.
 For more information, see [g5se, memory optimized instance family with enhanced performance](/intl.en-US/Instance/Instance families.md).

 -   Offers a CPU-to-memory ratio of 1:4.
 -   Provides an ultra-high packet forwarding rate.

-    **Note:** The maximum network performance varies depending on instance families.
+    **Note:** The maximum network performance varies based on instance families.
 For higher concurrent connection capabilities, we recommend that you use g5ne.
 For more information, see [g5ne, network enhanced instance family](/intl.en-US/Instance/Instance families.md).

 -   Equipped with 2.5 GHz Intel ® Xeon ® Platinum 8163 \(Skylake\) or 8269CY \(Cascade Lake\) processors for consistent computing performance.
 -   Provides high network performance based on large computing capacity.